ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

     **UK Manufactured Control Panels**

-    ASL is an industry leading manufacture of electrical Control Panels.
+    ASL is an industry leading manufacturer of custom-designed Control Panels.

     We build panels from small simple box build up to highly complex nuclear control boxes.
 We supply into a range of industries including; Automotive, Utilities and Test & Measurement.